psykube/psykube/README.md

 ### .psykube.yml Reference
 You can find a detailed example of the `.psykube.yml` in [reference/.psykube.yml](./reference/.psykube.yml) More examples can be found in the example dir.

+**NOTE:** There is also an example .travis.yml file with an example of how to deploy to google container engine.